dlozanob/My-Notes/Cloud Technologie und -Services.md

 >[!Note]
 > AWS Global Accelerator and Amazon CloudFront are separate services that use the AWS
 > global network and its edge locations around the world.
+>
+> *Global Accelerator* handles better UDP connections and it's more reliable.

 ![alt text](image-84c3.png)